penberg/hornet/README.md

 ## License

-Copyright © 2013 Pekka Enberg
+Copyright © 2013 Pekka Enberg and contributors

-Hornet is distributed under the 3-clause BSD license.
+Hornet is distributed under the 2-clause BSD license.